Postgraduate research

 Project description

-Engineering assurance for the UK Spherical Tokamak for Energy Production (STEP) presents a materials challenge, but also opens many opportunities to better exploit recent progress in advanced characterisation and modelling tools.
-A top-down design approach is currently considered for the materials qualification and structural integrity assessment for two key structural materials, namely, CuCrZr alloy and reduced-activation ferritic/martensitic (RAFM) steel.
-This approach takes the crystal plasticity finite element modelling (CPFEM) as the core simulation tool and aims to overcome the trade-off between accuracy and efficiency, realising its real-world applications.
-Creep is a high-temperature deformation mode which is highly influenced by irradiation during loading.
+Engineering assurance for the UK Spherical Tokamak for Energy Production (STEP) presents a materials challenge but also opens many opportunities to better exploit recent progress in advanced characterisation and modelling tools.
+A top-down design approach is currently considered for the materials qualification and structural integrity assessment for key structural material, namely, CuCrZr alloy.
+Creep is a high-temperature deformation mode which is highly influenced by irradiation during loading and one of the key failure initiators of CuCrZr alloy.
+Overcoming the challenge of microstructure design is crucial for unlocking the potentials of CuCrZr alloy, therefore a computational tool is needed to understand and assess deformation and failure inside its microstructure.

-The aim of this PhD work is to characterise both deformation and fracture mechanisms in relation to the microstructural evolution of CuCrZr alloy and RAFM steel subject to simultaneous creep and proton irradiation.
+Three-dimensional computer vision method is an efficient and powerful tool for full 3D field prediction.
+Accurate field prediction needs full training of datasets from validated rate-dependent micro-mechanical modelling.
+This approach takes the crystal plasticity finite element modelling (CPFEM) as its core training tool, combined with the UK’s first-of-its-kind characterisation facility (the Hercules package) in Leicester, aiming to overcome the trade-off between accuracy and efficiency for enabling full 3D measurements and predictions of inhomogeneous polycrystalline responses.
+The aim of this PhD work is to utilise the CPFEM method to understand both deformation and failure mechanisms in relation to the micro-mechanical responses of CuCrZr alloy subject to simultaneous creep and proton irradiation.
 You will perform 3D correlative microscopy studies by using the UK’s first-of-its-kind characterisation facility (the Hercules package) to create microstructure-related material database.
-The rich information across length-scales will be utilised for calibration of the CPFEM models that rely on the capture of the most important microstructure features.
-You will also employ deep learning-based convolutional neural networks to automate classification and quantification of key microstructure features as well as detection and clustering of damage sites from images.
+The rich information across length-scales will be utilised for calibrating CPFEM models and generating datasets to train the computer vision programme.
 This project also comes with financial supports for attending international meetings/workshops.

 Funding